variant-bio/mid-pass/README.md

 <img src="IMflagging.png" alt="IM flagging overview" width="550"/>

 A call is flagged with IM=0 if sequencing-based genotype and imputed genotype agree fully.
 IM=1 means the imputed call does not disagree with the sequencing-based call (either because it was missing or we may have only observed one of two alleles in sequencing).
-IM=2 and IM=3 flag sites with disagreement between sequencing-based and imputed calls.
-Especially IM=3 calls, where sequencing and imputation called opposite homozygotes, have low genotype accuracy, and may better be set to heterozygous or excluded from downstream analysis.
+IM=2 and IM=3 flag sites with disagreement between sequencing-based and imputed calls, where IM=2 calls were heterozygous in sequencing (potentially due to sequencing errors or contamination) and IM=3 calls were homozygous.
+Especially IM=3 calls where sequencing and imputation disagree most strongly may better be excluded or further refined for downstream analysis.

 ## Performance assessment